 “What are you doing?
 Please leave before I call the security men for you right away.”

-“I am not doing anything, I just want three things from you, a kiss, your phone number and a selfie.”
+“I am not doing anything, I just want 3 things from you: A kiss, your phone number, and a selfie.”

 “Are you insane?
 Get the fuck out of my office!” he yelled.
-But she held his face forcefully and tried kissing him, he pushed her away and called security men to take her away.
+The young lady was obstinate.
+She held his face forcefully and tried to kiss him.
+Femi pushed her off and called security men to take her away.

-She blew kisses at him as the two security men calmly walked her out of the office, down to the gate.
+She blew kisses at him as 2 security men calmly walked her out of the office, down to the gate.

-That evening, he noticed that Idara’s countenance had changed.
+That evening, Femi noticed that Idara’s countenance had changed.

-She packed all the files on the table and carefully put them in the cabinet.
-Her eyes were teary and sad as she said hastily to him; “I am done for the day Mr. Femi.”
+She packed all the files on the table and carefully placed them in the cabinet.
+Her eyes were teary and sad as she said hastily to him, “I am done for the day, Mr. Femi.”

 “You’re not done,” he retorted and lifted his eyes to hers.
 “Are you okay?” he asked as he stood and walked over to her, trying to hold her hands.

-“If you don’t tell me what the problem is, you’re not leaving,” he said and went back to his seat, turning to face his laptop, and fiddling with it.
+“If you don’t tell me what the problem is, you’re not leaving,” he said and went back to his seat.
+He turned to face his laptop and started fiddling with it.
+Idara couldn’t hold back anymore.

-“I have never felt so used in my entire life, my heart aches so bad I can’t condone it,” she cried out.
+“I have never felt so used in my entire life.
+My heart aches so bad and I can’t condone it,” she cried out.

 “You slept with her.”

 “When?
 Is that what she told you?
 That I slept with her?
-I thought you were bigger than this, I never knew you’re childish.”
+I thought you were bigger than this, Idara.
+I never knew you are childish.”

 “She is your girlfriend…”

 “Just get the fuck out of my office!
 Get out!” he yelled at her.
 Tears clouded her eyes as she walked out, looking frustrated.
-She ran into her car and stayed there, crying for long moments before she drove home that evening.
+She ran into her car and stayed there.
+She continued to cry for a long time before she was finally calm enough to drive home.